Filing Taxes When Separated but Married

 - You paid more than half the costs of keeping up your home for the year.

-- Your home was your main residence for more than half the year, and you’re able to claim the exemption for either:
+- Your home was the main residence for more than half the year for:

 You’ll still meet this test if you can’t claim the exemption only because the noncustodial parent can claim the child under the rules for divorced or separated parents.